-Here are some ideas where to shop for cosmetics in Nagoya.
+Here are some ideas on where to shop for cosmetics in Nagoya.

-Have someone assist you, explain to you the differences of different products and even apply the products that most interest you.
+Have someone assist and explain to you the differences between different products and even apply the products that most interest you.
 Let yourself be pampered, the Japanese ladies working at these cosmetics booths know what they are doing.

-The cheaper alternative to department stores when it comes to cosmetics are drug stores.
-They are plentiful in Nagoya, and most of them are tax free for tourists, provided you buy items for more than 5000 yen in one go.
+The cheaper alternative to department stores when it comes to cosmetics is drug stores.
+They are plentiful in Nagoya, and most of them are tax-free for tourists, provided you buy items for more than 5000 yen in one go.

 Famous brands you can find in drug stores are Cezanne, Canmake Tokyo, and Kate Tokyo.
-These brands are reasonably price but have the Japanese high quality people are looking for while representing the unique style of makeup we associate with fashionable Tokyo.
+These brands are reasonably priced but have the Japanese high-quality people are looking for while representing the unique style of makeup we associate with fashionable Tokyo.

 100 Yen Shops

 The cheapest place to get cosmetics are 100 yen shops.
-Daiso and Can Do have their own makeup brands that even though each item sells for only 100 yen is of high quality and tested under the high standards of the Japanese cosmetics industry.
+Daiso and Can Do have their own makeup brands that even though each item is sold for only 100 yen they are of high quality and tested under the high standards of the Japanese cosmetics industry.